-₩ 08027 FUNDAMENTALS OF SPORTS II (WINTER) 9-12 Semester
+4 08027 FUNDAMENTALS OF SPORTS II (WINTER)

 This course is designed to provide you with knowledge of Winter sports.
 As a result of the class, students will be able to demonstrate understanding of skills, rules, and team principles with an emphasis on basketball.
-This course is specifically designed for female athletes.
 Part of our emphasis will be focused around game planning, film study, and athletic principles of developing speed, agility and conditioning, as well as the mental aspect of sports.

-FUNDAMENTALS OF SPORTS III (SPRING) \$ 08028 10-12
+\$ 08028 FUNDAMENTALS OF SPORTS III (SPRING)